 The process involved conducting desk reviews and situational analyses at the national, state and district level, and following this up with policy briefs, country score cards, policy dialogues at the state and national level, and finally preparing an action plan for strengthening health systems for hypertension and secondary prevention, augmenting implementation of the Framework Convention on Tobacco Control (FCTC) and National Tobacco Control Programme (NTCP) in India.

 The outcome of the situational analysis and the policy dialogues aided the development of a comprehensive implementation plan for the execution of the tobacco control and health system roadmaps up to the district level.

-State-level policy dialogues were held in Chennai on April 2017, followed by national-level dialogues in September.
+State level policy dialogues were held in Chennai in April 2017, followed by national level dialogues in September.
 The aim of these dialogues was to:

 - set priority goals and develop an implementation plan, taking into account the strengths, weaknesses, threats and opportunities.

 - identify strengths and weaknesses in the provision of CVD services and tobacco control in India.

 - discuss policy options/solutions based on the India CVD Roadmap and the findings of the situational analysis and CVD scorecard.

 - set a clear path for implementing the Action Plan and achieving the targets of the National Action Plan for the Prevention and Control of NCDs, and discuss immediate steps for its implementation.